 While the open faced helmets allow the rider to look and feel cool, communicate easily to passersby, hear important sounds such as tyre inflations and give a broader and clearer field of view to the rider without any blind spots, it does not fulfill an essential need of the helmet- it doesn’t give protection to the face and chin.

 It also requires sunglasses and a mask to be worn to protect the rider from dust.
 On the contrary, a full face helmet gives the rider complete protection, while also hiding their identity.

 However, those who wear a full-face helmet may find the experience claustrophobic at times because the helmet allows no space and limited air to pass through in and out.
 Also, the vision of the rider becomes limited and he cannot view blind spots easily.

 The rider is also unable to communicate without taking off the helmet and cannot hear important mechanical sounds that may indicate emergencies.

 Depending upon what you require most, considering the advantages and disadvantages listed above, you can choose which helmet is better.
 A full face helmet is definitely better as per the safety point of view.

 How to Prevent The Helmet From Fogging Up?

-Most helmets in the market these days are equipped with vents and an airflow technology that prevent the visor and screen from fogging up.
-However, if your helmet still has fogging up during winters, rainfalls or even summers, you can follow the steps below:
+Most helmets in the market these days are equipped with vents and airflow technology that prevents the visor and screen from fogging up.
+However, if your helmet still has fogged up during winters, rainfalls or even summers, you can follow the steps below: